jennakertz/scripts-templates/README.md

 # Scripts Templates

+1. [General use templates](#general-use) - A collection of templates for a variety of use cases, including modeling, auditing, and enriching data, as well as sending data to downstream applications
+2. [Post-load templates](#post-load-scheduling) - Templates designed to assist with managing bookmarks and filtering for specific tables in post-load Scripts

+## General use

 Use the following templates to get started with Scripts.

 | Template name | Destination type | Description |